Green-Software-Foundation/patterns/docs/catalog/cloud/use-compiled-languages.md

 Concerning the SCI equation, use compiled languages will impact as follows:

-- `E`: The embodied carbon emissions will be reduced, as compiled binaries tend to be smaller then the sources they are compiled from
-- `I`: Running compiled binaries is more energy efficient and uses less energy which outweighs the energy consumed in compiling it to binary upfront.
+- `E`: Running compiled binaries is more energy efficient and uses less energy which outweighs the energy consumed in compiling it to binary upfront
+- `M`: The embodied carbon emissions will be reduced, as compiled binaries tend to be smaller then the sources they are compiled from

 ## Assumptions

 - There is the assumption that the execution environment allows usage of compiled languages, this is not always the case (for example web browsers)
-- Use benchmarks to determine if the application use case benefits from using a compiled language
+- Use benchmarks to determine if the application use case benefits from using a compiled language.

 ## Considerations

-- Some interpreted languages provide ways to compile these into binary (for example GraalVM for Java)
+- Some interpreted languages provide ways to be compiled into binary (for example GraalVM for Java, Python and more)
+- Consider factoring in compile time when doing benchmarks

 ## References